jeffreysorgen/golf-club-sensors/README.md

 # Collecting Gyro Data
-(Step Four)
+(Step Three, formerly Four)

-The next step is to collect and record swing data from the Gyroscope.
+**The next step is to collect and record swing data from the Gyroscope.**